-Match tires, tubes, rim strips or seals, air valves and caps to the correct wheel.
+Match tires, tubes, air valves and caps to the correct wheel rim.
 Contact a Harley-Davidson dealer.
-Mismatching can lead to tire damage, allow tire slippage on the wheel or cause tire failure, which could result in death or serious injury.
-(00023c)
+Mismatching can result in damage to the tire bead, allow tire slippage on the rim or cause tire failure, which could result in death or serious injury.
+(00023a)

-Harley-Davidson recommends the use of its specified tires.
-Harley-Davidson vehicles are not designed for operation with non-specified tires, including snow, moped and other special-use tires.
-Use of non-specified tires can adversely affect stability, handling or braking and lead to loss of vehicle control, which could result in death or serious injury.
-(00024d)
+Use only Harley-Davidson approved tires.
+See a Harley-Davidson dealer.
+Using non-approved tires can adversely affect stability, which could result in death or serious injury.
+(00024a)